MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-process.md

 Deployment pipelines supports [incremental refresh](../admin/service-premium-incremental-refresh.md), a feature that allows large datasets faster and more reliable refreshes, with lower consumption.

-With deployment pipelines you can make updates to a dataset with incremental refresh while retaining both data and partitions.
+With deployment pipelines, you can make updates to a dataset with incremental refresh while retaining both data and partitions.
 When you deploy the dataset, the policy is copied along.

 ### Activating incremental refresh in a pipeline